ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 ----

-You can find more information about the available options on the :ref:`Designer Interface Options <alyvix_designer_options>` page.
+You can find more information about the available options for Designer on the :ref:`Interface Options <alyvix_designer_options>` page.

-To learn more about the using the visual elements, go to the :ref:`Element Tree <alyvix_designer_element_tree>` page.
+To learn more about interacting with the visual elements and what they can do, go to the :ref:`Element Tree <alyvix_designer_element_tree>` page.

+The :ref:`Testcase Object <alyvix_designer_testcase>` page provides technical details on how Alyvix files are organized and what they contain.